felipeln/myStudy/docs/02-git.md

 &nbsp;

-- Show all commits in the current branch history.
+- Show all commits in the current branch history with the commit hash, author name, date, time and the commit message

 ```git
 git log
 ```

+- Show all commits in the current branch history with the commit hash in a short form.

 ```git
 git log --oneline